Using WELL email

 What can I do about spam?

-When you mark a message in your list of mail as Junk, and get it into your Iris Junk folder, our mail service learns quickly to move similar future mail into your Junk folder.
+When you decide a message in your list of mail is spam, highlight the mail and hit the SPAM button in the Mail toolbar.
+The mail goes into your Iris Junk folder and our mail service learns to move similar future mail into your Junk folder.
 Zimbra builds individualized spam rules for your inbox.
 Complete the custom "training" of the mail program by occasionally looking at the Junk folder to catch any good mail it may have misfiled.
 Mark any mistakes as Not Spam if appropriate.
-If you know a piece of email is legitimate but you don't just want to read it, Delete it rather than marking as Junk to keep the training as accurate as possible.
+If you know a piece of email is legitimate but you don't just want to read it, Delete it rather than pressing the SPAM button to keep the training as accurate as possible.

 Greylisting is still available from our Utilities tool set if you want to bring out even bigger guns against spam.